spdx/spdx-spec/chapters/5-snippet-information.md

 `NOASSERTION` should be used if for the snippet:

-(i) the SPDX document creator has attempted to, but cannot reach a reasonable objective determination of the Concluded License;
+- the SPDX document creator has attempted to, but cannot reach a reasonable objective determination of the Concluded License;

-(ii) the SPDX document creator is uncomfortable concluding a license, despite some license information being available;
+- the SPDX document creator is uncomfortable concluding a license, despite some license information being available;

-(iii) the SPDX document creator has made no attempt to determine a Concluded License;
+- the SPDX document creator has made no attempt to determine a Concluded License;

-(iv) the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).
+- the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

 If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field (see [9.7](#5.7)).
 With respect to `NOASSERTION`, a written explanation in the Comments on License field (see [9.7](#5.7)) is preferred.